-With the aftershocks of COVID-19 still being felt, there’s never been a better time to visit regional Australia to inject much-needed cash back into these economies.
+As border restrictions finally come down while the economic aftershocks of COVID-19 still remain, there’s never been a better time to visit regional Australia to inject much-needed cash back into these economies.
 One such place is the South West region of Western Australia – a beer lover’s oasis among a sea of wine.
-By Jono Outred.

 WA’s South West is home to over 15 independent breweries, as well as countless venues and retailers that choose to support local brewers who make the region a must visit for craft drinkers.

 From Bunbury (1.5 hours South of Perth) to Albany (4.5 hours from Perth), WA’s vast Southern region lays claim to one of the oldest breweries in the state, and a few of the freshest faces in WA beer as well.

 In the past few years, the region has witnessed a surge in craft breweries that are challenging the boutique wineries who once exclusively dominated the landscape.